Commercial Air Conditioning, Commercial HVAC, Preventive Maintenance Agreements

 In NYC, disaster recovery is on our minds this time of year

 For business owners in the New York City area who lived through Superstorm Sandy, this can be an anxious time of year.
-Even though hurricane season is technically on the wane, that doesn’t mean we are safe.
-After all, Sandy struck at the end of October.
 Many of us are keeping an eye on the forecast and worrying every time a tropical depression forms.

 There’s a good reason for that concern.
 If you’re not prepared, storm damage can severely impact your business, or even put you out of business for good.
 Unfortunately, worrying won’t protect your business in the event of a major storm.
 A NYC disaster recovery plan can.

 Having the following information and procedures documented in a NYC disaster recovery plan can make the difference between losing your business and getting back on your feet after a severe storm.

 - Local emergency contact information (fire, police, building management, power, insurance)

 - Emergency planning team members (including roles and responsibilities)

 - Employee contact information and protocols for what to do in various situations

 - Alternate location for business operation if needed